Employees must contact the Company Nurse Injury Hotline, the nurse triage call center, to report work-related incidents.

 — the triage nurse may advise the work site to call 911

-- View the Employee EZ Reference Guide for a summary of this information.
+- View the Company Nurse EZ Reference Guide for a summary of this information.
+See also Spanish EZ Reference Guide.

 - A physician chosen from the Workers’ Compensation Panel of Physicians must be used if medical treatment is needed.
 However, the closest emergency facility may be used in an emergency situation.

-- Your supervisor or designated Workers’ Compensation contact at your work site will provide you a Panel of Physicians listing.
+- Your supervisor or designated Workers’ Compensation contact at your work site can also provide you a Panel of Physicians listing.

 - IMPORTANT: If your incident/injury involves exposure to blood and/or bodily fluids, the Company Nurse Injury Hotline must direct you to an infectious disease physician.